akkireddyrajesh/jNode/mysql.md

 		+-------+---------+------------+
 	```

-	(iii) To find normally encrypted tables, use the following query:
+	1 To find normally encrypted tables, use the following query:

 	```mysql